MaximPVladimirovich/BeanStalk_frontend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-The goal of this app is to provide a simple way for anyone to keep track of their expenses.
-You can create expenses and edit basic information about your current spending habits.
+The goal of this app is to provide users a way to search anf interact with coffee roasters.
+A user can shop for a particular brand or browse the long list of roasts.

 A list of used resources that I found helpful are listed in the acknowledgements.